Bedrhann/FarukEmlak/README.md

 # FarukEmlak

-A sample real estate page made with asp.net, listing data with admin panel, adding, a page that takes user registration.
+A sample real estate page made with asp.net, listing data with admin panel, adding, a page that takes user registration